-Richard Castrina is a retired racehorse trainer and driver (he raced trotters) who, at one time, considered himself a hobbyist "Wood Butcher" and blacksmith.
-But about five years ago, his love of things equine and his hobbies came together when he decided to investigate restoring old sleighs.
-As he researched sleighs in preparation for his restorations, he encountered a one-third scale Albany sleigh and was so taken with it he decided to build one for himself.
+Richard Castrina is a retired racehorse trainer and driver (he raced trotters) who, at one time, considered himself a hobbyist “wood butcher” and blacksmith.
+Several years ago his love of things equine and his hobbies came together when he decided to investigate restoring old sleighs.
+As he researched sleighs, he encountered a one-third scale Albany sleigh and was so taken with it he decided to build one for himself.

-It was habit-forming.
-So far he's made at least 54 miniatures, and he's still going strong.
-About the only limit to his efforts is time.
-He can produce no more than about 12 per year because of the research demanded for creating designs and the patience required for his precision workmanship.
-Even so, when he’s not working on miniatures, he also restores full-size sleighs.
+The hobby became habit forming.
+Castrina continues to make the miniatures, no more than about 12 each year because of the research demanded for creating designs and the patience required for his precision workmanship.
+When he’s not working on miniatures, he also restores full-size sleighs.

-Castrina has been commissioned by both museums and collectors to create his miniatures, and his work has been featured in the Early American Life Directory of Traditional American Crafts in previous years.
+Castrina has been commissioned by both museums and collectors to create his miniatures.
+His work has been repeatedly chosen for the Directory of Traditional American Crafts for the past several years.

 October 2017 issue of Early American Life to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

 so subscribers should have their copies of our new October issue by the first of September.

 All new web subscriptions will start with the Christmas 2017 issue.
 Call us at 800-446-1696 if you have other subscription requirements.

 For Sale in Pennsylvania